Reserve your spot in the caravan.

 i'm vegan/vegetarian... will i survive?

 Yep.
 I’ve survived (and thrived) all over Latin America as a vegan, and Baja is no different.
 Bring a few staples from home, eat your fill of rice and beans, and know that most taco stands can “veganize” with a little friendly explaining.
 You might even leave with new favorite plant-based Baja recipes.
+As we venture into more remote places in Baja, it can get a bit tricky to find anything other than fish.
+We can help you plan around this.

 Do I really need insurance?